 On pursuing your dreams and the possibility of finding success in the Philippines: “If you’re given a chance and you think you can make a name for yourself, by all means, go for it.
 But understand that you will start from the bottom and it’s hard to juggle everything all at the same time.
 But I recommend it because it’s such a good learning experience for people that want to grow and become better as a person.”

 “Understand that people wish they were in your shoes.
-There are a lot of people who want to play for Ateneo, play in professional basketball.
+There are a lot of people who want to play for Ateneo and play professional basketball.
 So you have to stay grounded, you have to stay humble because you’ll never be good enough, you’re never there yet.”

 “Winning the championship was the highlight, it was euphoric, I was almost in tears.
 But when I look back, the journey was so much more meaningful than getting that success.
 Love the journey as much as the success at the end because that’s what you’re going to remember.”

-If anyone wants to check out the full audio interview where there are more insights and behind the scene details, you may find it here or download it from the Dropbox link below.
-I hope everyone enjoys listening to it as much as I did when I spoke to Vince.
-And if anyone thinks the kinds of questions I asked sound familiar, then you must be a School of Greatness fan too.
+If anyone wants to check the full audio interview where there are more insights and behind the scene details, you may find it here.
+I hope everyone enjoys listening to it as much as I enjoyed by conversation with Vince.